COASTAL RESEARCH Logo

 Many layers of hardcore were laid before tarmac.
 Prior to motor vehicles, horses and carts would have used the road.
 Choice of material for the road surface needed to support the narrow wheels of carts and stagecoaches.
 Beach shingle alone would have been a difficult surface for horses and carts to negotiate.

-The stiffness on top of Slapton Shingle Ridge is a contributary factor to the loss of beach shingle volume between the High and Low Water Marks.
+The stiffness on top of Slapton Shingle Ridge is a contributory factor to the loss of beach shingle volume between the High and Low Water Marks.

 It might be of value to decision makers involved in the environmental management of coastlines to be bundled into a coach and taken on an educational visit to Abbotsbury Car Park, adjacent Chesil Beach, or Bank, choose your own descriptor.
 A short climb from the car park up to the summit of the shingle ridge would allow them to see what a natural feature looks like.
 Chesil Bank has no road along its summit.
-As such it can respond well to storm dynamics.
-It will be seen that Chesil Bank is a much higher feature than Slapton Shingle Ridge.
+As such it responds well to storm dynamics.

 Top of Page